sjchin88/sjchin88/README.md

 # 💻 &nbsp;About Me

-* ❤ &nbsp; Interested in back-end, cloud-computing, distributed systems, devops practise, computer vision and machine learnings
+* ❤ &nbsp; Interested in the back-end, cloud computing, distributed systems, DevOps practice, computer vision, machine learnings and generative LLM
 * 🎓 &nbsp; Pursuing <b>Master of Science in Computer Science</b> at Northeastern University.
-* 🎓 &nbsp; Obtained <b>Software Engineering degree</b> from Penn State University World Campus (using spare time while I worked in Oil and Gas Industry)
+* 🎓 &nbsp; Obtained <b>Software Engineering degree</b> from Penn State University World Campus (using spare time while I worked in the Oil and Gas Industry)
-* 💼 &nbsp; Looking for SDE <b>internship/co-op</b> opportunities from <b>Jan-2024 to Aug-2024 </b>
+* 💼 &nbsp; Just finished my internship with Intel Corporation, in the DevOps and Infrastructure team and PERC ESD TTR team from Jan - Aug 2024.
-* 💼 &nbsp; or Full Time Opportunities from May-2024 to Dec-2024 (Note my graduation date is flexible)
+* 💼 &nbsp; Looking for SDE <b>Full Time</b> opportunities starting <b>Jan-2025 </b>

 ## 🤝🏻 &nbsp;Connect with Me ##
 [Linkedin](https://www.linkedin.com/in/shiang-jin-chin-b1575944/)